 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 David there's definitely pressure on the Sultan of Oman to democratise, and the "Egypt effect" is certainly in evidence there.
 But the Sultan has so far resp... read more »almost 3 years ago

 Dr Mike, crikey, That's a question and a half!
-As I understand it, the US has stepped back from the lead role in the Libya conflict, and it's the British who... read more »about 4 years ago
+As I understand it, the US has stepped back from the lead role in the Libya conflict, and it's the British who... read more »over 4 years ago